Automating Business Processes with AI Agents, What Works and What Doesn't

 Not everything can be automated easily.
 From experience, here's where you'll hit walls:

-Platform limitations are real.
-Execution time limits, OAuth issues, unexpected behavior in input mapping, documentation gaps.
-When you automate through third parties, you're bound by their constraints.
+Platform limits are real.
+Execution time limits, OAuth issues, unexpected behavior when mapping inputs, gaps in documentation.
+When you automate through third parties, you're bound by their limits.

 — David Omrai, Applied AI Engineer at DX Heroes

-The AI paradox: automation requires more upfront work than expected.
+The AI paradox: automation needs more work upfront than you expect.
 An agent needs clear context, structured input, and defined boundaries.
-Writing a good prompt for a repeatable workflow is harder than doing the thing once manually.
-ROI only shows up with repetition.
+Writing a good prompt for a repeatable workflow is harder than doing the thing once by hand.
+The return only shows up with repetition.

 Maintenance isn't free.
 Failing n8n workflows, expired credentials, third-party API changes.
 Automation isn't "set and forget."
-It's a living system that requires monitoring.
+It's a living system that needs monitoring.

 Not every process is worth automating.
 From our experience, a simple matrix works:

 Key criteria for selection: Is it repetitive?
-Does it happen frequently?
-Does it take significant time?
-If yes to all three, it's a candidate.
+Does it happen often?
+Does it take a lot of time?
+If yes to all three, you have a candidate.

 — Prokop Simek, CEO at DX Heroes